Benzoleum/transport-file/README.md

 `java -jar transport-file-0.0.1-SNAPSHOT.jar`

+* The application will be available at http://localhost:8080/api/v1/upload

 **If you wish to disable file validation, you can set validateFile to false in application.yml**

 * A sample request can be made with the following curl command: